Joint Task Offloading and Resource Allocation for IoT Edge Computing with Sequential Task Dependency: Numerical Results

 \section{Numerical Results}

 In this section, numerical results are presented.
 Default system parameters are set as follows.
 By referring to the setup in \cite{6846368}, a computation task with 10 sub-tasks is adopted.
 The input data size $d_n$ of these 10 sub-tasks are given as $\{36, 22, 30, 6, 47, 30, 5, 47, 14, 49\}$ k bits, and the workload ${l_n}$ for $n\in \mathcal{N}$ are selected to be $\{7, 30, 25, 16, 32, 15, 37, 44, 24, 40\}$ M CPU cycles.
 Similar to \cite{7442079}, $k_0$ is set as $10^{-28}$.
 The channel coherence time, i.e., the length of one fading block, $\tau$ is set as 20ms.
 The deadline for completing the whole computation task $T_{\text{th}}$ is selected to be 350ms. \footnote{This time delay is necessary by evaluating the computation capability of the edge server and the workload of the investigated computation task.}.
 The CPU frequency of the edge server $f_e=3$ GHz.
-The maximal computation capability of the mobile device $f_{\max}=500$ MHz.
-The computation capability of the mobile device in case of fast fading channels $f_l$ is also set as 500 MHz \cite{6846368}.
+The maximal computation capability of the IoT device $f_{\max}=500$ MHz.
+The computation capability of the IoT device in the case of fast fading channels $f_l$ is also set as 500 MHz \cite{6846368}.
 The bandwidth $W=1$ MHz.
 In the case of fast fading channels, the channel is Rayleigh distributed, which means that the channel gain $h_{n,m}$ is subjected to an exponential distribution.
-The mean of $h_{n,m}$ is set as 50. {All the simulations are run on a desktop with the CPU of Intel i7-7700K working at a frequency of 4.2 GHz.}
+The mean of $h_{n,m}$ is set as 50 \footnote{{Considering the fact that $h_{n,m}$ actually represents the received SNR when the transmit power of the IoT device is 1, the selection of this number level is reasonable.}}. {All the simulations are run on a desktop with the CPU of Intel i7-7700K working at a frequency of 4.2 GHz.}